-- 1. Follow the safety guidelines listed in Safety instructions. - (i) NOTE: Install the power supply unit (PSU) blank only in the second PSU bay.
+1. Follow the safety guidelines listed in Safety instructions on page 65.

+i NOTE: Install the power supply unit (PSU) blank only in the second PSU bay.

 Align the PSU blank with the PSU slot and push it into the PSU slot until it clicks into place.